 The Migrant Integration Center of the city of Athens acts as a local point of reference for the provision of specialized services to third-country nationals (migrants and refugees), including psychosocial support, legal counseling, and social rights information, to improve living standards, labor market access, and social integration of the respective populations.

-Specifically, this organization helps migrant integration by offering:
+Specifically, this organisation helps migrant integration by offering:

 METAdrasi

-METAdrasi is a Greek non-governmental organization (NGO) created in December 2009 that assists in the reception and integration of refugees and immigrants in Greece.
-It focuses on services not covered by the Greek government or other non-governmental organizations.
+METAdrasi is a Greek non-governmental organisation (NGO) created in December 2009 that assists in the reception and integration of refugees and immigrants in Greece.
+It focuses on services not covered by the Greek government or other non-governmental organisations.

-The name METAdrasi comes from the combination of Greek words “meta” and “drasi,” meaning “then + action,” and encapsulates the purpose and the philosophy of the organization.
-That means that this Greek organization pays a lot of attention to actions for migrant integration as this is a vital step that comes as soon as the migration occurs.
+The name METAdrasi comes from the combination of Greek words “meta” and “drasi,” meaning “then + action,” and encapsulates the purpose and the philosophy of the organisation.
+That means that this Greek organisation pays a lot of attention to actions for migrant integration as this is a vital step that comes as soon as the migration occurs.

 METAdrasi provides quality interpretation services of over 43 languages and dialects, protecting and housing unaccompanied and separated children, supporting vulnerable groups through legal aid and humanitarian aid, and educating and integrating refugees and migrants.

-Notably, in the scope of migrant integration, this organization provides:
+Notably, in the scope of migrant integration, this organisation provides:

 The HOME Project

-Another organization helping with migrant integration in Greece is The HOME Project.
-This organization helps unaccompanied children whose families and lives have been shattered by war and persecution, enabling them to persist and develop into active citizens.
+Another organisation helping with migrant integration in Greece is The HOME Project.
+This organisation helps unaccompanied children whose families and lives have been shattered by war and persecution, enabling them to persist and develop into active citizens.
 Children are rescued from the streets, camps, police stations, and detention centers and welcomed into the safety of our Athens homes.

 Specifically, they currently have 14 homes around Athens, where they have helped over 700 children since 2016.
 It is interesting that many of the children, as soon as they become adults, have the option to start working for The Home Project, which is an important stepping stone for their integration into Greek society.